oscarmorenodev/oscarmoreno.github.com/content/en/posts/closures-swift.md

 +++
-title = "Understanding Closures in Swift" description = "A closure expression is a self-contained block that can be used in your code" date = 2023-09-05 translationKey = "closures"
+title = "Understanding Closures in Swift" description = "A closure expression is a self-contained block that can be used in your code" summary = "A closure expression is a self-contained block that can be used in your code" date = 2023-09-05 translationKey = "closures"
 +++